 These systems are stagnant, rigid, expensive, and challenging to improve or roll out new features without a lot of disruption.
-For EPC companies, the drawn-out existence of such systems translates to an inability to streamline project finances and reporting.
+For Construction Management Software companies, the drawn-out existence of such systems translates to an inability to streamline project finances and reporting.

-The EPC sector’s financial operations remain resistant to change regardless of the digitization buzz.
+The Construction Management Software sector’s financial operations remain resistant to change regardless of the digitization buzz.
 This sector has been slower to capitalize on digital tools and automation-related cost savings and benefits.
-It’s fair to say that the EPC sector is highly fragmented owing to the employment of stand-alone systems or point solutions.
+It’s fair to say that the Construction Management Software sector is highly fragmented owing to the employment of stand-alone systems or point solutions.

 Manually-Intensive Accounting Processes as Bottlenecks

-Financial close times for the EPC industry are typically longer than other industries due to the numerous manual processes, a variety of operational accounting systems, many organizational units, and multiple people involved.
+Financial for the Construction Management Software industry are typically longer than other industries due to the numerous manual processes, a variety of operational accounting systems, many organizational units, and multiple people involved.
 The consolidation of reports and associated numbers is a time-consuming and effort-heavy process.
 Further, with a multitude of people engaging in the accounting processes, the costs incurred for technology and human resources are relatively high, not to mention the long time spent reconciling data errors and resolving discrepancies.

 Constrained Stand-Alone Software